-Our deli serves these potatoes—along with two kinds of grits and rice—as sides on its breakfast buffet.
-Cube red potatoes and parboil before pan-frying with diced onions, celery, and sweet peppers.
-Season with salt and pepper.
-In other parts of the country, these are known as diner or O’Brian potatoes, but I don’t live in those parts.
+Our grocery deli serves these potatoes—along with two kinds of grits and rice—as sides on its breakfast buffet.
+Cube red potatoes and parboil until just firm.
+Drain, season with salt and pepper, then pan fry until done through and crusty.

 Pearl Potatoes